Twqy/Phish-Guard/README.md

 python app.py
 ```

-2. In a new terminal, start the frontend:
+2. Start the frontend (in a new terminal):

 ```bash
 cd "Front end"